 - A motion to adjourn from Laura Waldvogel, second by Marguerite Burns. - The meeting concluded at 11:26 am central time.

 Prepared by: Veronica Gunn and Emily Loman on 5/5/2023.

-These minutes are in draft form and will be reviewed for approval by the governmental body on: 6/7/2023
+These minutes are in final form and were reviewed for approval by the governmental body on: 6/7/2023